NFL won't eliminate kickoffs this season

 "Hopefully we'll have something to present to ownership for this fall, without moving too fast," Vincent said.

 The NFL has gathered a group of owners, coaches, executives, former players and representatives of the NFL Players Association this week to discuss all aspects of player safety.
-Tuesday's agenda will focus on interior line play and also provide further details, and context for, a new rule that will penalize players 15 yards for lowering their helmets to initiate contact.
+Tuesday's agenda will focus on interior line play and provide further details, and context for, a new rule that will penalize players 15 yards for lowering their helmets to initiate contact.